The use of chatbots in recruitment and other AI tools is expected to grow exponentially in the coming years.

 On the whole, chatbots in recruitment improve human interactions

 Rather than making recruiting more mechanical, many experts believe that AI chatbots and recruiting tools will allow for improved people-to-people interactions in recruitment.
 Hiring managers and recruiters have long lamented not having enough time for relationship building because of the demands of scheduling and emailing.
 With AI chatbots helping to answer candidate questions and determine job fit, however, they can spend more time getting to know candidates better, further through the hiring funnel—when it matters most.

 Need assistance with recruiting?
-Contact Hudson.
+Contact us today.

 1 McManus, Brendan.
 “Marriott International Launches Careers Chatbot for Facebook Messenger.”
 25 Oct 2017.
 Web.
 Marriott International.
 News Center.